that impact Therapy

 I am body neutral

 I believe that the size of a person's body (including fat and weight) do not correlate to "health."
 I advocate for intuitive eating, anti-diet, body neutrality, and fat neutrality.
 I encourage movement for the sake of enjoyment (not to shape the body into a societal standard of beauty).
-If you want me to encourage you to stick to that diet (ahem, restrictive eating that borders on orthorexia) and grueling gym regimen so you can achieve that "beach body"(when EVERY body is a beach body), I am not for you.
 I help clients learn to accept and appreciate their body as it is ... which feels so much better.

 I see the world through a neurodiverse lens